MartinDupont/BaremetalRustWebserver/README.md

 ## Running.
 The raspberry Pi communicates with the host PC using USB connected to the UART in the Raspberry Pi.
 This can be accomplished by connecting a USB module to GPIO pins 14 and 15.
 See the course notes for more details.

+Once the Pi is connected and plugged in via USB, you can communicate with it by running `sudo screen /dev/ttyUSB0 921600`.